itornaza/sdc-model-predictive-control/README.md

 *N* is the number of steps in the prediction horizon.
 It determines the number of variables optimized by the MPC and is a major driver of computational cost

 *dt* is the timestep duration i.e. time elapsed between actuations.
 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory

+During the implementation various values for dt were tested spanning from 0.8 to 1.4.
+However, **TODO** was found to help the model behave better than the other values.

 ## Kinematic model